ttyridal/phpdlna/README.md

 Be aware that this is not a polished product that will automatically work out of the box.
 You'll probably need to compile some c-code (or run some python scripts) and change various files.
-You'll also need to install and configure the web server Apache (others might work, not tested) - That's kind of the point.
+You'll also need to install and configure the web server Apache or NGINX (others might work, not tested) - That's kind of the point.
 If you don't already have a webserver, you'll be better of with [PS3 media server](http://www.ps3mediaserver.org/), [ReadyMedia](https://wiki.archlinux.org/index.php/ReadyMedia) or similar.